stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 Parent-child and child-parent relationships
 *******************************************

-While *VtrRefinement* populates a new child *VtrLevel* as part of its refinement operation, it also accumulates the relationships between the parent and child level (and as with *VtrLevel*, this data is stored in vectors indexable by the components).
+While *Vtr::Refinement* populates a new child *Vtr::Level* as part of its refinement operation, it also accumulates the relationships between the parent and child level (and as with *Vtr::Level*, this data is stored in vectors indexable by the components).

 The associations between components in the two levels was initially only